maks/dsg/README.md

 ```

 ### What it does
-DSG is a static site generator in [Dart](https://www.dartlang.org/), webserver included.
+DSG is a static site generator in [Dart](https://www.dartlang.org/), with a webserver included.
-With extra assets-folder and partials-support.
+It supports extra assets-folder and template partials.
 You can write your pages in HTML or [CommonMark aka "Markdown"](https://commonmark.org/) is supported.

-A webserver for a quick review is included.
+A webserver for a quick previews is included.
 On Mac you also get automatic page refresh.
 On other
 platforms you could try [LivePage](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh)
 chrome extension for maximum productivity.